Beryllium: Acoustics

 The low weight and high rigidity of beryllium make it useful as a material for high-frequency speaker drivers.
 Because beryllium is expensive (many times more than titanium), hard to shape due to its brittleness, and toxic if mishandled, beryllium tweeters are limited to high-end home, pro audio, and public address applications.
 Some high-fidelity products have been fraudulently claimed to be made of the material.

-Some high-end phonograph cartridges used beryllium cantilevers to improve tracking by reducing mass.

 Beryllium was used for cantilevers in high-performance phonograph cartridge styli, where its extreme stiffness and low density allowed for tracking weights to be reduced to 1 gram while still tracking high frequency passages with minimal distortion.

 In sound amplification systems, the speed at which sound travels directly affects the resonant frequency of the amplifier, thereby influencing the range of audible high-frequency sounds.
 Beryllium stands out due to its exceptionally high speed of sound propagation compared to other metals.
 This unique property allows beryllium to achieve higher resonant frequencies, making it an ideal material for use as a diaphragm in high-quality loudspeakers.